saylesss88/nix-book/src/nix/gpg-agent.md

 **GPG** was created.
 Crucially, **GPG** is a complete implementation of the OpenPGP standard.
 This open standard acts as a universal language for encryption and digital signatures.

+GnuPG uses a more complex scheme in which a user has a primary keypair and then zero or more additional subordinate keypairs.

 `gpg-agent` is a daemon to manage secret (private) keys independently from any protocol.
 It is used as a backed for gpg and gpgsm as well as for a couple of